Web Application Security Best Practices: Fortifying Your Product for Sustainable Growth

 Utilize services like Amazon Elastic Container Registry (ECR) that provide built-in security scans for Docker images, enabling you to detect potential security issues early.

-7. Quality assurance and security testing
+7. Adopt quality assurance and security testing

 Comprehensive security testing is essential for maintaining the integrity of your web application.
 Best practices include: